FACTBOX-Tennis-Jelena Ostapenko v Simona Halep - player profiles

-June 10 Here's a look at the form and previous records of Latvia's Jelena Ostapenko and Romanian Simona Halep ahead of the French Open final on Saturday (prefix number denotes seeding).
+June 10 (Reuters) - Here's a look at the form and previous records of Latvia's Jelena Ostapenko and Romanian Simona Halep ahead of the French Open final on Saturday (prefix number denotes seeding).

 Jelena Ostapenko (Latvia)